What Is A Transaction?

 Why It Matters

-A fast first request does not always mean the system stayed healthy.
+A basic request-step scenario is the right starting point, but a fast first request does not always mean the system stayed healthy.
 Transaction testing keeps the full workflow together so you can see whether queues, workers, follow-on services, and browser steps still complete correctly under load.

 How LoadStrike Models It